muzmu/jonah/README.md

 - **Provide reviewable documentation of the build process**
 - **Allow for efficient audits of the build process**

+The purpose of jonah is to become the building block of a platform used to verify the container build process.

 ## Users/Personas Of The Project: